History of the Society

 Westminster and Middlesex Family History Society.

-West Middlesex Family History Society now covers a little over thirty of the ancient parishes
+West Middlesex Family History Society now covers 32 of the ancient parishes

 in the west and south-west of the ancient county of Middlesex.
-A detailed
+The parishes are listed on our

-complexity of the metropolitan area, a gazetteer has also
+complexity of the metropolitan area we also provide a

 The inaugural meeting of West Middlesex Family History Society was held on 19th July 1978